 Through PIANY’s efforts, legislation to address this issue already has been introduced in the state Senate and state Assembly.
 S.6028 /A.6877—sponsored by Sen. Neil D. Breslin, D-44, and Assemblyman Kenneth Zebrowski, Jr., D-96, respectively—would allow insurance carriers to waive the requirement for photo inspections when clients purchase physical damage coverage for their vehicles.
+PIANY discusses this legislation further in the latest episode of The Break.

-What PIANY has been doing
+What PIANY is doing now

 - agents have issues with the new CARCO app, including concerns about security;